nyancat1232/simple_note/README.md

+> {!WARNING]
+> This application will be deprecated.
+New project will replace this project.

 # 📋Simple Note
 Simple Note(codename) is a table-based note-taking app that is based on Postgresql.
 You can easily create and use a table and foreign tables.